rollkit/rollkit/docs/lazy-adr/adr-004-core-types.md

 #### Evidence

-`Evidence` represents a go-interface (or oneof in protobuf) of known set of concrete fraud-proofs:
+`Evidence` represents a go-interface (or oneof in protobuf) of known set of concrete fraud-proofs.
+The details for this will be defined in a separated adr/PR.

+Here is an incomplete list of potenial evidence types:
 - Same Aggregator signed two different blocks at the same height
-  - TODO: figure out if this is actually malicious / slashable behaviour - eg. clients could simply accept the last block included in a LL block
+  - figure out if this is actually malicious / slashable behaviour - e.g. clients could simply accept the last block included in a LL block
 - State Transition Fraud Proofs (for previous blocks)
-- TODO: that's it, or are the more?

 #### Commit